AllyOR/AllyOR/README.md

 - 📫 To reach me: https://linktr.ee/AllyOR.
 - ⚡ Fun fact: I love every kind of art.

-And after all of this..
+And after all of this...
 This is a beginning
 Here we are and here we go.

 [Instagram](https://www.instagram.com/sonny_orellana/) ||